Ceanothus parvifolius: Description

 This plant is a spreading shrub, growing to a maximum height of just over a meter, forming a wide bush.
 The twigs are thin, green and quite glabrous.
 The leaves are alternately arranged and deciduous, with scale-like stipules.
 The leaves are 8 to 21 mm long, 3 to 12 mm wide, mainly oval in shape and smooth-edged, sometimes with a few tiny teeth near the tip.
 Both sides of the leaves are generally glabrous, lacking hairs.
 The raceme to panicle-like inflorescences are clusters 4 to 9 cm long of flowers in various shades of blue.
 The fruit is a 3-lobed smooth capsule a few millimeters long.
 Flowering is from May to July.

 Characteristics

-The twigs of this species are flexible, and are not thorn-like as compared with Ceanothus cordulatus.
+The twigs of this species are flexible, and are not thornlike as compared with Ceanothus cordulatus.
 There may be 1 to 3 ribs at the base of each leaf, and the upper surface of the leaf is shiny.
 This species comes close to Ceanothus integerrimus, but differs in its dwarf-like, spreading and often flat-topped habit, its blue flowers as opposed to white, and its much smaller leaves.
 Putative hybrids with C. cordulatus have been reported.